(New! Updated for 2023 – 2024 trips)

-Since 2015, Volunteer Forever has compiled the original list of best volunteer abroad programs worldwide.
+Since 2015, Volunteer Forever has compiled the original list of best volunteer abroad programs worldwide with nearly 12 million views of our travel guides.
 Using our database of 1,000 international volunteer abroad organizations, 6,000 program reviews, and 13,500 fundraisers who’ve collectively raised $3 million for their trips, we have crunched the numbers to identify the top volunteer abroad opportunities.
-To take some of the guesswork out of choosing a program, we considered the history of each organization, number of alumni, and our seven years of intensive work and research in the volunteer abroad world.
+To take some of the guesswork out of choosing a program, we considered the history of each organization, number of alumni, and our twelve years of intensive work and research in the volunteer abroad world.

 Read on for our list of the top recommended volunteer abroad programs!

 If you’ve resolved to travel and make a difference this year, there’s no shortage of amazing volunteer abroad, intern abroad, study abroad, and teach abroad programs awaiting you.
 All of the volunteer abroad organizations showcased below have excellent reviews from very happy participants on Volunteer Forever – on this list, you’ll see some of the many different volunteer abroad experiences you can embark on and you’ll learn how to get there.